 First of all, it comes from Google, so high quality is virtually guaranteed.
 Their recruitment resources can definitely help answer a number of questions asked by recruiters and job seekers.
 Topics that are widely covered by Google include recruitment best practices, metrics, interview questions and sourcing, just to name a few.
 Let’s hope that the resources will remain even if the product they are built around is going to disappear soon.

 TalentLyft is a recruiting software tool.

 The majority of content on the TalentLyft blog is dedicated to “how-to” guides, and it has been published regularly along with attractive infographics and statistics.
 For those who want to dive into recruitment further, TalentLyft offers e-books, webinars, courses, and templates.
 It is simply a paradise for recruiters!

 DevSkiller is a developer screening and interview platform.

 Our blog is full of developer hiring insights including actionable tips on screening tech talent, interview questions, as well as sourcing tips.
 We also publish annual reports on IT skills – you can find the 2020 edition here.

 Conclusion: best recruitment blogs to follow

 We hope that our list will come in handy when you will be looking for some inspiration in terms of recruitment.
-Following all of the blogs we mentioned may be tough, but it’s not impossible either.
+Following all of the recruitment blogs 2020 we mentioned may be tough, but it’s not impossible either.
 Even if you start with just two or three, you’re bound to learn a lot!
 Enjoy your daily dose of recruitment inspiration!

 Also, check out our list of blogs specifically for tech recruiters!